Lajbert/MonolithEngine/README.md

 # What games have been released with it?
 None commercial yet, hopefully the first will be released in Q3-Q4 2021.

-A platformer demo can be found here: https://lajbert.itch.io/platformer-demo
+A platformer game sample can be found here: https://lajbert.itch.io/platformer-demo

 I also used the engine for Ludum Dare 48: https://lajbert.itch.io/mullettime - please not that I had 48 hours to make a game alone, including graphics and audio, so this doesn't represent the capabilities of the engine :)